srabosthyprama/My-Data-Analytics-Portfolio/Power BI Projects/Pizza Sales Report/Analysis-Dashboard/Readme.md

 # Pizza Sales Performance Dashboard

 > Turning raw pizza sales data into actionable business insights with Power BI.

 An interactive **Power BI Pizza Sales Performance Dashboard** built to analyze sales performance, customer preferences, seasonal trends, and operational demand patterns.

-The goal of this project is not only to understand **what happened**, but also to explore **why it may have happened, what business risks exist, and what actions management can take** to improve revenue, inventory efficiency, and operational planning.
+The goal of this project is not only to understand **what happened**, but also to explore **why it may have happened, what business risks may exist, and what insights or opportunities can be identified from the data**.

 ---